pikkle/FoodMatch/README.md

 ## Deployment
-Important you have to deploy de server first and need to have a mysql server with the right schema, it can be found in the repo.
+Important you have to deploy the server first and need to have a mysql server with the right schema, it can be found in the repo.
 ### Server
 To deploy the server you have to: